evan-h3/People-and-Robots-Lab-Work-Documentation/README.md

-# Facial-Recognition-Project
-Documentation of my work in the People and Robots Lab
+# Documentation of my work in the People and Robots Lab

+Projects:
+- Facial Recognition Project (Detection/Mood)